Next Start

 Diesel student works on an engine in a UTI lab.

-Some mobile diesel mechanic jobs will require that an applicant has worked in a shop for a number of years.
+Some mobile diesel mechanic jobs will require that an applicant has worked in a shop for several years.
 Sometimes, having formal diesel mechanic training is enough to get an entry-level job as a mobile diesel mechanic.

-In some cases, mobile diesel mechanic employers will require that a technician is certified by the National Institute for Automotive Service Excellence (ASE) or is working toward certification, since it requires two years of experience.
+In some cases, mobile diesel mechanic employers will require that a technician is certified by the National Institute for Automotive Service Excellence (ASE) or is working toward certification since it requires two years of experience.
 ASE certification is the standard for professional diesel mechanics.
-An advantage of studying the Diesel Technology program at Universal Technical Institute (UTI) is that the program counts toward one year of experience for ASE certification.16
+An advantage of studying the Diesel Technology program at Universal Technical Institute (UTI) is that the program counts toward one year of experience required to test for ASE certification.

 Whether you work for yourself or someone else, you’ll need to have your own set of tools to complete diesel mechanic work.
 This diesel mechanic tools list was created based on what some of the most well-known diesel brands require.